 👪 Serving Size

-This easy fruit salsa recipe serves 6.
-However, you can half, double or even triple the recipe by clicking on the blue servings number in the recipe card.
+This easy fruit salsa recipe serves 6 (at about ¼ cup).
+However, you can half, double, or even triple the recipe by clicking on the serving number in the recipe card.
 Then select the number of servings you would like and the ingredient amounts will adjust accordingly.

 📋 Pineapple Peach Fruit Salsa Recipe